About us

 History

-May 1945 three Norwegian sailors arrived in Gothenburg, Sweden, driven on the white buses of the Folke Bernadotte.
-One of the sailors was wireless operator Frithjof Edwardsen from Mandal, Norway.
+In May 1945, three Norwegian sailors arrived in Gothenburg, Sweden.
+They were transported there by the white buses as part of the evacuation of people who had, during the war, been imprisoned in the concentration camps.
+One of the sailors was radio/wireless operator Frithjof Edwardsen from Mandal, Norway.

-March the 1st 1946 DNH A/S was founded, with 50% shares belonging to the Swedish Loudspeaker Company.
-They rented a small building in Odins Road, Oslo.
+And so it was, not long after, on March the 1st, 1946, that The Norwegian Loudspeaker Factory (DNH A/S) was founded, with half of the shares belonging to the Swedish Loudspeaker Factory.
+They rented a small building on Odins Road, Oslo.
 The production could begin.

-All of the manufacturing process was undertaken in the factory, such as punching frames, moulding spiders, making coils, shaping of membranes and production of magnet systems.
-DNH A/S loudspeakers soon became known as “the golden loudspeakers of DNH”.
+All parts of the manufacturing process were undertaken in the factory, such as punching frames, moulding spiders, making coils, shaping membranes, and producing magnet systems.
+And soon DNH’s loudspeakers became known as “the golden loudspeakers of DNH”.

-Mr. Edwardsen realised that it was impossible for DNH to make a living based on the population in Norway.
-Early in the 1950’s DNH started to export their products to Germany, Denmark and Holland.
-In 1957 it was decided that almost all the sales efforts should be directed outside Norway.
+Mr. Edwardsen quickly realized that it was impossible for DNH to make a stable living based only on the market in Norway.
+So, early in the 1950s, DNH started to export their products to Germany, Denmark, and Holland.
+Following this, it was in 1957 decided that the majority of the company’s sales efforts would be directed towards the international market.
 DNH employed Mr. Schulte with an office in Nurnberg, Germany the same year.

-Many new products were developed during the 1980’s.
-Mostly they were models intended for special applications.
-Amongst several models DNH proudly mention driver unit DS-100, the music horn MH-15 and the first explosion proof plastic horn loudspeaker in the world, DSP-25 Ex.
+Since then, a multitude of industry influencing products have been developed by DNH.
+Most of them models intended for special applications.
+Examples include the music horn MH-15, the CAR/CAP-series, the HP-series and the first explosion proof plastic horn loudspeaker in the world, the DSP-25 EEx.

 Company info

 Speaker Holding A/S is 100% owned by the Harald Edwardsen family.
-All DNH products are designed in Norway and almost 90% is exported all over the globe.
+All DNH products are designed in Norway and almost close to 90% of what we manufacture is exported all over the globe.

-DNH A/S has per today 80 employees situated in Kragerø, Norway.
+DNH A/S has per today 80 employees situated in Kragerø, Norway, and has been ISO-9001 certified since 1992.

 Organization